Vaccine Info

 Assembly Biosciences, Inc. announced data from development candidate ABI-5366, a long-acting HSV helicase inhibitor targeting high-recurrence genital herpes.

-A research study published on May 28, 2024, highlights the potential of effective combination therapy with two monoclonal anti-gB IgGs (HDIT101 and HDIT102) for treating HSV-1 and 2 conditions.
+A research study published on May 28, 2024, highlights the potential of an effective combination therapy using the two monoclonal anti-gB IgGs (HDIT101 and HDIT102) for the treatment of HSV-1 and HSV infections.

 GSK plc announced on September 11, 2024, that it had completed the primary objective data analysis from the phase II part of the TH HSV REC-003 trial for GSK3943104, a therapeutic HSV vaccine candidate.
 The results show that GSK3943104 did not meet the study's primary efficacy objective.
 Therefore, this vaccine candidate will not progress to phase III studies.